daniel548604106/toi-moi-client/README.md

 ## Deployment

-🌟 **Heroku**
+🌟 **Server - Heroku**
 － Easy to maintain and operate.
-Suitable for traffical level of a non-product website.
+Suitable for traffical level of a non-product website , and supports WebSocket as well!
+🌟 **Client - Vercel**
+－ Fast deploy and works best with Next.js, awesome!

 ## Demo